Bhimsen Thapa: Anglo-Nepalese War: 1814–1816

 Kaji Ranadhoj Thapa also agreed with Bhimsen's reply regarding the Nepalese strategic military advantage over British in the hills but counterargued that the expelled hill Rajas will unite against the Gorkha Empire and disclose the confidentiality of the hills to the British.
 Similarly, Kaji Amar Singh (Bada) also opined that hill Rajas will defect to the British side.
 Based on intelligence reports, Bhimsen predicted that the first point of British attack would be the Doon area, which later proved to be correct.
 The British launched two successive waves of invasion campaigns.
 The Nepalese army was commanded largely by the members and relatives of the larger Thapa caucus that includes the Thapa dynasty and Family of Amar Singh Thapa.
 During the war, Bhimsen tried to form a coalition with Ranjit Singh of Sikh Empire and Daulat Rao Scindia of Gwalior State and launch a collective war against the British; thus opening multiple geographical frontiers of combat.
 Both rulers did not wish to see the Nepalese lose; however, they also did not want to commit themselves to the losing side.
 The war ended with the signing of the Treaty of Sugauli in 1816, which ceded around one-third of Nepal's territory to the British.
-Furthermore, according to the treaty, Nepal had to allow for the establishment of a permanent British resident in Kathmandu and had to forgo all self-determination in foreign affairs.
+Furthermore, according to the treaty, Nepal had to agree that accredited Ministers from each shall reside at the Court of the other to secure and improve the relations of amity and peace between the two States.
 During the war, Bhimsen Thapa served as the Commander-in-Chief of the Nepalese army; and thus he had to bear the direct responsibility of Nepalese defeat.